-- 1. What broad, important, fundamental research questions are to be addressed?
-What research communities would be interested in exploring these questions? - 2.
-What kinds of data are to be involved, including the metadata and the broader infrastructure in which the data are embedded?
-The data involved may be newly gathered, newly aggregated, and/or newly created.

-3. How will the databases/assets be constructed?
-What new analytic or statistical approaches are needed to analyze the - data? - 4.
-What infrastructure is required to ensure access to and long-term maintenance of these large-scale data?
+- What kinds of data are to be involved, including the metadata and the broader infrastructure in which data are embedded?
+(The data involved may be newly gathered, newly aggregated and/or newly created.) - How will the data be collected?
+If the database structures are novel (e.g., not a relational database), what would be their design?
+What new analytic or statistical approaches are needed to analyze the data? - · What infrastructure is required to ensure access to and long-term maintenance of these large scale data?